RamishUrRehman007/REST_APIs-Kubernetes/README.md

-# ramish-test
+# ramish-project
-Kubernetes and Prometheus and Python and Flask.
-24 hours x $8.
+Python, Flask, Swagger, JWT, Pytest, Postgresql,Docker, Kubernetes and Prometheus.

 #### Flask
 Flask is a micro web framework written in Python because it does not require particular tools or libraries as it aims to keep the core simple but extensible.